 Sourdough starter : Using your starter at its peak, or slightly after will ensure your bread rises sufficiently.
-Make sure your starter is healthy, hungry, and strong, able to double in size 4-8 hours after feeding and passes the float test.
-If you store your starter in the fridge and last fed it a week ago, make sure to feed the morning before making bread.
-If it has only been 3-6 days since last feeding (and you keep it in the fridge), it is OK to make bread without feeding.
+Make sure your starter is healthy, hungry, and strong, able to double in size 4-8 hours after feeding.
+If you store your starter in the fridge and last fed it over a week ago, make sure to feed the morning before making bread.
+If it has only been 3-7 days since last feeding (and you keep it in the fridge), it is OK to make bread without feeding.
 Use a 1/3 cup starter for your bread dough and place the remaining back in the fridge and feed a week after the last feeding.
 BUT if it has been a week after your last feeding, pull it out of the fridge, discard (or save for pancakes, waffles, or give away) all but 1/2 cup.
 Feed it.
 Let it metabolize the flour 4-8 hours before mixing up the bread dough.
 Use a 1/3 cup of starter (90 grams) for the bread, place the remaining back in the fridge, and feed in a week.
 For a more “sour” flavor, use starter that has been in the fridge 4-6 days.
 Do not feed before using it.
-The sourdough starter is the most sour the longer it goes without feeding.
+The sourdough starter is the sourest the longer it goes without feeding.

 FLOUR: For your very first loaf, I highly suggest weighing (please do not include the weight of the bowl or any salt, seeds or spices- only flour!) and using mostly white bread flour (or AP white flour).
 I know it’s boring, but you can add whole spices and seeds. 🙂 If you absolutely must fiddle, try only substituting a 1/2 cup of the flour for another kind.
 For example, 3 1/2 cups white bread flour, plus 1/2 cup rye flour or whole wheat flour.
 If you add more than that your loaf may be too heavy and dense.
 I really don’t want this for your first loaf.
 Neither do you!
 You want it to be amazing so you feel inspired to make it again and again.
 The second loaf, perhaps try 1/2 whole wheat.
 After a few practice loaves- yes, fiddle as much as you like!